 ETIAS is an electronic system for registering visitors from certain countries.
 It is not a visa, but rather a new requirement specifically for travellers visiting from all countries that currently enjoy visa-free travel to the Schengen Area.
 The European Commission describes this new travel authorization as a “necessary and small procedural step.”

 Once the authorization system is rolled out, valid passport holders from current visa-free countries will need to apply for it prior to arrival in any of the Schengen countries.
 The ETIAS application will be available online, and will be accompanied by a small fee.
 Once issued, the ETIAS waiver allows a traveller to move freely within the zone, and will be valid for visits up to 90 days, with renewal needed after three years.

-In most cases, obtaining ETIAS authorization should not add too much friction to a traveler’s trip.
-However, that may not be the perception of the average traveler looking to travel to Europe, especially for the first time.
+In most cases, obtaining ETIAS authorization should not add too much friction to a traveller’s trip.
+However, that may not be the perception of the average traveller looking to travel to Europe, especially for the first time.

 For industry partners—including airlines, airports, OTAs, tour operators and the like—it’s important to understand what the obligations are when it comes to upholding and enforcing the new ETIAS system.

-It is also good to grasp how this added layer of complexity will affect the traveler's understanding of their journey and willingness to book a trip.
+It is also good to grasp how this added layer of complexity will affect the traveller's understanding of their journey and willingness to book a trip.

-With the right messaging and guidance, industry stakeholders can help educate travelers and alleviate any concerns that the ETIAS regulation might stand in the way of a smooth and seamless trip.
+With the right messaging and guidance, industry stakeholders can help educate travellers and alleviate any concerns that the ETIAS regulation might stand in the way of a smooth and seamless trip.